|

 A top bun is most people’s go-to hairstyle before bed, as it is easy to do and keeps your hair out of your face and protected.

 A top bun, if done right, can give you some great waves in the morning as well.
-When creating a top bun at night, you should try and ensure that your hair is slightly damp, and not wet.
-Having damp hair will help your hair curl easier while you sleep.

-To put your hair in a top bun, brush your hair gently and then place it in a ponytail onto the top of your head.
-Make sure it is in a comfortable position to not get in the way while you sleep.
-Once in a ponytail, twist the end of the hair and wrap it around the base of the ponytail to form a bun, and secure in place with a scrunchie.
+To put your hair in a top bun, gently brush your hair, then tie it into a ponytail at the top of your head.
+Make sure it is in a comfortable position so it does not get in the way while you sleep.

 3. Twisting